 7. OK, then if my horse has a minor leg injury, the whole leg is going to be excluded forever, right?

 In most cases, this would not be the case.
 Providing the injury has been diagnosed and the underwriters have sufficient information to work with, they will typically exclude for the injury that has occurred, such as deep digital flexor tendon - right front, not the whole right front leg.
-Exclusions vary depending on the situation, but the underwriters do try to be as specific as is reasonably possible.
+Exclusions on horse insurance policies vary depending on the situation and the insurance company, but the underwriters do try to be as specific as is reasonably possible.

-8. I had a friend who walked into her barn one morning, and found her horse lying dead in the pasture.
+8. I had a friend who walked into her barn one morning and found her horse lying dead its stall.
 She said that the insurance company required a necropsy.
 Is a necropsy always required?
 If so, do I have to pay for it?

 If you find yourself in this situation—do not dispose of the horse’s body without contacting the insurance company and determining if a necropsy is required, otherwise you will void coverage under your policy.
-Claims adjusters are available around the clock, including nights and weekends, and will do their best to help you through a heartbreaking situation.
+Claims adjusters are available around the clock, including nights and weekends, and will do their best to help you through this type of heartbreaking situation.

 9. My horse was a little girthy and grumpy.
-The vet thought it might be gastric ulcers, so we just gave him a course of medication without actually doing any diagnostics.
-Would that be covered under my Major Medical/Surgical or Veterinary Assistance coverage?
+The vet thought it might be gastric ulcers, so we just gave him a course of medication without doing any diagnostics.
+Would that be covered under my Medical/Surgical coverage?

 Most likely, this would not be covered.
-It is very likely that the insurance company will require a definitive diagnosis of gastric ulcers by an endoscopic exam before they cover the costs of the medication to treat the ulcers (and then likely there will be a dollar limit for the amount of coverage for treatment).
-If your vet suspects that your horse has ulcers and wants to treat without an endoscopic exam, before starting treatment you should contact your insurance company and consult with an adjuster to determine what the company will require in order for coverage to respond.
+If your equine medical insurance covers gastric ulcers, it is very likely that the insurance company will require a definitive diagnosis of gastric ulcers by an endoscopic exam before they cover the costs of the medication to treat the ulcers (and then there will likely be a dollar limit for the amount of coverage for treatment).
+If your vet suspects that your horse has gastric ulcers and wants to treat without an endoscopic exam, before starting treatment you should contact your insurance company and consult with an adjuster to determine what the company will require in order for coverage to respond.

-10. I don’t know what limit of Major Medical/Surgical or Veterinary Assistance coverage I should get.
+10. I don’t know what limit of Medical/Surgical type of coverage I should get.
 Any advice?

-This question comes up quite often, and the answer varies based on what limits are even available (some companies will not offer a Major Medical/Surgical or Veterinary Assistance limit higher than the horse’s insured value on the Mortality policy), your budget, your comfort level, and past history.
-Some people want the peace of mind to know that a worst case scenario will be covered as much as possible, and therefore will purchase the highest limit of coverage possible.
-Other people would rather save some money and purchase a lower limit, hedging their bets that hopefully they won’t need the coverage, or if they do, it won’t be for a catastrophic scenario.
-And that even if that worst case scenario happens, they feel comfortable that they have the funds (or credit card balance) to handle expenses not covered by insurance.
-And for those horseowners who have experienced an unfortunate run of luck with a previous horse, their past history often informs their decisions and they will want a high limit.
-In my experience, the $7,500 and $10,000 limits are most popular, but those may not be suitable for you, especially if you’re concerned about a worst case scenario.
+This question comes up quite often, and the answer varies based on what limits are even available (some companies will not offer a Medical/Surgical coverage limit higher than the horse’s insured value on the Mortality policy), your budget, your comfort level, and past history.
+Some people want the peace of mind of knowing that a worst case scenario will be covered as much as possible, and therefore will purchase the highest limit of coverage allowed.
+Others would rather save some money and purchase a lower limit, hedging their bets that they won’t need the coverage, or if they do, it won’t be for a catastrophic scenario.
+And that even if that worst case scenario happens, they feel comfortable that they have the funds (or credit card balance) to handle expenses not covered by their horse insurance.
+And for those horseowners who have experienced an unfortunate run of bad luck with a previous horse, their past history often informs their decisions and they will want a high limit.
+In our experience, the $7,500 and $10,000 limits are most popular, but those may not be suitable for you, especially if you’re concerned about a worst case scenario.

 11. I just bought my horse, but I think I may want to save some money on the premium and insure him for less than the purchase price.
 What do most people do in that situation?

 Generally most people insure a new horse for its purchase price, but certainly not always.
-Just keep in mind that the process of introducing a horse to a new location, new feed, new barn mates, turnout, etc., can be a little tricky.
+Keep in mind that the process of introducing a horse to a new location, new feed, new barn mates, turnout, etc., can be tricky.
 Most likely no damage will be done in those first days and weeks, but change can be difficult for some horses.
-Like with Major Medical/Surgical or Veterinary Assistance limits, how much you insure your horse for is a very personal decision, and will be based on your budget, your comfort level, and past history.
-Also, take into consideration that if heaven forbid your horse dies, and you have insured for considerably less than his purchase price, are you able to afford to absorb that financial loss?
+Like with Medical/Surgical coverage limits, how much you insure your horse for is a very personal decision, and will be based on your budget, your comfort level, and past history.
+Also, take into consideration that if heaven forbid your newly purchased horse dies, and you have insured for less than his purchase price, are you able to afford to absorb that financial loss?

-12. I’ve had a bad experience in the past with a horse that had colic surgery.
+12. I had a bad experience in the past with a horse that had colic surgery.
 There were serious complications and he died.
 I would not put another horse through that.
-So if I insure my horse and he colics, and I choose to put him down instead of surgery (or because I don’t allow surgery, he dies as a result), would my Mortality policy still cover.
+So if I insure my horse and he colics, and I choose to put him down instead of surgery (or if because I don’t approve surgery, he dies as a result), would my Equine Mortality policy still cover.

 Probably not.
-When you purchase an insurance policy, you have made an agreement with an insurance company, and one of you responsibilities is to provide the horse with the care necessary to save its life.
-If the veterinarians recommend surgery (or other treatments) in order to save the horse, and you choose not to pursue those treatments resulting in the horse's death or you choose to euthanize the horse, most likely the policy will not respond.
-Now, if your vet recommends euthanasia, this would be a different set of circumstances, as the policy does cover for humane destruction, providing it meets the requirements.
-If you find yourself in this situation, make sure to contact the insurance company’s claims office and work with an adjuster to determine how the policy will respond.
+When you purchase an equine insurance policy, you have made an agreement with an insurance company, and one of your responsibilities is to provide your horse with the care necessary to save its life.
+If the veterinarians recommend surgery (or other treatments) in order to save the horse, and you choose not to pursue those treatments, which results in the horse's death, or you choose to euthanize the horse, most likely the policy will not respond.
+Now if your vet recommends euthanasia, this could be a different set of circumstances, as the policy does cover for humane destruction, providing the circumstances it meet the policy's requirements.
+If you find yourself in this situation, make sure to contact the insurance company’s claims office immediately and work with an adjuster to determine how the policy will respond.

 **These blogs are for basic information purposes only, and do not constitute advice from Broadstone Equine Insurance Agency.
 Contact our office directly at 888-687-8555 or info@BroadstoneEquine.com to speak with an agent for complete and current information regarding all coverages.